abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![A pair, represented by sets](../02_category/pair_as_set_1.svg)

-## Defining products in terms of functions
+# Defining products in terms of functions

 The product definitions presented in the previous section worked by _zooming in_ into the individual elements of the product and seeing what they are made of.
 We may think of this as a _low-level_ approach to the definition.
 This time (and throughout the most of this book) we will do the opposite --- we will try to be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will _zoom out_ and attempt to fly over the difficulties that we met in the previous section by providing a definition of a product in terms of functions and _external_ diagrams.

+Why do we want to do that?
+Well, we will answer that question later.

+## The projections

-To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, by looking at the functions that come from/to them.
+To define products in terms of external diagrams, we must, given two sets, devise a way to pinpoint the set that is their product, by looking only at the functions that come from/to them.

 And what are the functions are guaranteed to exist for all products?
 Of course that would be the projections, the functions for retrieving back the two elements of the product $A \times B \to A$ and $A \times B \to B$.
 What would a product be without them?